groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-Thai-Inspired-Cooking-Week.md

 # Day 2 Total For Food: $35.63

 # Day 3:
+No grocery runs today.

 ## Morning:
 Harvested more cherry tomatoes this morning.
 It's been producing about a pint every other day from our two plants.
 Made tomato omelette with toast for breakfast before going to my bollyx zumba class.
+Did a quick stop at Ross which is close to the gym.
+I enjoy going there when it just opened as it's not crowded and no wait in the self service fitting room.
+I love looking for active wear at Ross.
 I came across a black bean brownie recipe on reddit and I was intrigued.
 I made it and it was surprisingly yummy and moist.

 *Day 3 Snack: Black bean brownie - Canned black beans, brownie mix, egg, instant coffee, walnuts*
 ![black bean brownie](assets/images/black-bean-brownie.jpg)